awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

   For the MySQL and Oracle DB engines, you can specify a custom parameter group for the read replica in the `--db-parameter-group-name` option of the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html)\.
 You can't specify a custom parameter group when you use the AWS Management Console\.
 + The read replica uses the default security group\.
-+ For MariaDB, MySQL, and Oracle DB instances, when the source DB instance for a cross\-Region read replica is deleted, the read replica is promoted\.
++ For MariaDB, Microsoft SQL Server, MySQL, and Oracle DB instances, when the source DB instance for a cross\-Region read replica is deleted, the read replica is promoted\.
 + For PostgreSQL DB instances, when the source DB instance for a cross\-Region read replica is deleted, the replication status of the read replica is set to `terminated`\.
 The read replica isn't promoted\.

   You have to promote the read replica manually or delete it\.